SriyaReddy-11/Xcode-doc/README.md

 ![7](https://user-images.githubusercontent.com/74370444/107005773-353f9400-67b6-11eb-9eaf-3dd89e74dde8.PNG)

 3.assets.Xcassets: Instead of adding individual images to Xcode’s file organizer, you add assets neatly organized in a single catalog.
 Asset catalogs also include metadata, for example about image scale.

 ![8](https://user-images.githubusercontent.com/74370444/107005783-37a1ee00-67b6-11eb-9cbc-194804629d7f.PNG)

 3.appdelegate.swift:its an application life cycle,like how an application moves from one stage to other stage.the app delegate object manages your app's shared behaviors.
 The app delegate is effectively the root object of your app, and it works in conjunction with UIApplication to manage some interactions with the system.

 ![9](https://user-images.githubusercontent.com/74370444/107005793-3cff3880-67b6-11eb-910a-695847dfcc28.PNG)

+view-controller.swift:A view controller manages a single root view, which may itself contain any number of subviews.
+User interactions with that view hierarchy are handled by your view controller, which coordinates with other objects of your app as needed.
+Every app has at least one view controller whose content fills the main window.